Yellow House (album): Release

 In 2012, vocalist and guitarist Daniel Rossen reflected on its release, stating, "When we finished Yellow House, we were so young and so excited about the first record we made as the four of us.
 We were so deep in it, it was such a special thing at that time, such a romance releasing it.
 I don't know if it was like that for everyone but it certainly felt like it."

-The first single, "Knife", was only released on 7-inch picture disc vinyl with the exclusive B-side "Easier" (alternate edit) on May 21, 2007.
+The first single, "Knife", was released on 7-inch vinyl with the exclusive B-side "Easier" (alternate edit) on May 21, 2007.
 A music video for "Knife" was produced by Encyclopedia Pictura in 2007.
 A music video for "Central and Remote," directed by Jesse Graziano, was also released in 2007.

 In 2009, the Warp20 (Recreated) compilation featured a cover of "Colorado" by Pivot and "Little Brother" by Jamie Lidell.

-Though there is no indication on the packaging, the vinyl pressing is intended to be played at 45 RPM.
+Though there is no indication on the packaging, the original vinyl pressing is intended to be played at 45 RPM.